enisn/AutoFilterer/README.md

  # AutoFilterer

+AutoFilterer is a mini filtering & querying framework for .NET Standard.
+The project aims applying automatic filters in Open API 3.0 specifications unlike oData or graphql.
+All parameters are supported Open API 3.0 specifications and REST.
-This project aims to create filtered endpoint without writing any of query with entity framework.
+As sumamry, this project aims to create queries without writing any of query with **IQueryable**.
 Just prepare your filter model and apply it into your Db Entity.

-> Basicly provides QueryString To Linq conversion.
+Generated queries supports Entity Framework and MongoDB.

+> This library **does not** generate directly database queries.
+It generates LINQ Expressions.

 You can visit [Wiki](../../wiki) for more documents